Your Genesys Blog Subscription has been confirmed!

-This concept is not new to Genesys; our Genesys Cloud CX includes 175 microservices.
+This concept is not new to Genesys; our Genesys Cloud includes 175 microservices.
 And the PureConnect platform also is enabled to work with microservices.

 What Microservices Mean for Genesys PureConnect Customers

 The microservices approach homogenizes technology across the entire Genesys portfolio.
-New development is done in the form of common microservices and made available to the Genesys Multicloud CX, Genesys Cloud CX and PureConnect platforms.
+New development is done in the form of common microservices and made available to the Genesys Multicloud CX, Genesys Cloud and PureConnect platforms.
 Even customers running on-premises deployments can take advantage of innovation delivered using microservices.

 Why It Matters

 With microservices, we deliver innovation to you much faster.
-We build once and, because of the homogeneity we’ve created in the technology, you can use these innovations regardless of the system you run—whether it’s the Genesys Multicloud CX, Genesys Cloud CX or PureConnect platform.
+We build once and, because of the homogeneity we’ve created in the technology, you can use these innovations regardless of the system you run—whether it’s the Genesys Multicloud CX, Genesys Cloud or PureConnect platform.

 PureConnect customers can realize many benefits from a common microservices architecture: